yaliliao0216/benchmark/src/data/content.md

 ## Introduction

-LiveCodeBench is a comprehensive benchmark for evaluating large language models on code-related tasks.
+我只是一个测试的数据展示，LiveCodeBench is a comprehensive benchmark for evaluating large language models on code-related tasks.
 Our benchmark is designed to be:

 - **Contamination-free**: All problems are sourced from recent programming contests
 - **Holistic**: Covers multiple aspects of coding ability